MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-H-Clauses-Forms/part-552-Solicitation-Provisions-Contract-Clauses/subpart-552.2-Text-Provisions-Clauses/section-552.238-112.md

-##### 552.238-112 Definition (Federal Supply Schedules)—Non-Federal Entity. #####
+##### 552.238-112 Definitions—Federal Supply Schedule Contracts. #####

-As prescribed in 538.7004(a), insert the following clause:
+As prescribed in 538.273(d) insert the following clause:

-Definition (Federal Supply Schedules)—Non-Federal Entity (MAY 2019)
+Definitions-Federal Supply Schedule Contracts (Mar 2024)

+As used in this contract,

+*Eligible* means an entity that meets the requirements prescribed by statute, regulation, or other authority for purposes of being able to use Federal Supply Schedule (FSS) contracts.
+Information about FSS eligibility is available at *https://www.gsa.gov/eligibilitydeterminations.*

-Ordering activity (also called “ordering agency” and “ordering office”) means an eligible ordering activity (see 552.238-113), authorized to place orders under Federal Supply Schedule contracts.
+*Ordering activity* (also called “ordering agency” and “ordering office”) means an entity that is eligible to place orders or establish blanket purchase agreements (BPA) under this contract.

-(End of clause)[84 FR 17046, Apr.
-23, 2019]
+(End of clause)